NixOS/rfcs/rfcs/0145-doc-strings.md

 # Alternatives
 [alternatives]: #alternatives

+While designing this RFC multiple alternative formats where considered.
+They can be found in the following section to understand the overall decisions that where made in the sections earlier.

-In general, we need the following:
+In general, we needed the following:

 1. General format for doc-strings.
 2. Format for headings and the allowed content.